You are hereHome ›

 In teaching authors, periods, and genres from the colonial period to the present, Dr. Beal stresses a historicist methodology that is also central to his research.
 Whether teaching the early American survey, his “Introduction to (Detective) Fiction” course, or non-canonical fiction of the 20th century, he hopes his students adopt this method of critiquing the rich exchanges between texts and their social conditions.
 In literature and composition courses alike, Dr. Beal emphasizes experimentation, hoping students will experiment with new ideas, new questions, and new writing styles — and in doing so, stretch out of their comfort zones without having to worry too much about getting it exactly "right" the first time.

 Dr. Beal’s research focuses on the treatment of social organization in American modernism.
-One side of this project is Networks of Modernism, which is nearing completion after having placed articles in American Literary History and Digital Humanities Quarterly.
-The book studies the formal, technological, and sociological networks that mediate the fragment/totality binary in modernist fiction.
+One side of this project is Networks of Modernism, which studies the cultural logic of modernism as it takes place in the works of Randolph Bourne, Jean Toomer, Anita Loos, John Dos Passos, and Nathanael West.
+The book studies the interwar period’s network aesthetics that accompany the technological and sociological developments of the early 1900s.
 Another side of this project is a study of the modern family, which is underway with exploratory studies of the collaborative novel The Whole Family and the fiction of Raymond Chandler.

 Like his colleagues at Lyon, Dr. Beal is committed to community service.
-He is on the board of Habitat for Humanity, oversees an outreach program between his Year One students and local prisons, and volunteers for a local Creative Arts Ministry.
+He is on the board of Habitat for Humanity and volunteers for a local Creative Arts Ministry.